 Institutional Review Board (IRB) for the Protection of Human Subjects in Research

-The mission of the UM IRB is to ensure the protection of human participants in research, maintain federal regulatory compliance, and facilitate research at The University of Montana.
+The mission of the UM IRB is to ensure the protection of human participants in research, maintain federal regulatory compliance, and facilitate research at the University of Montana.
 The University's Federalwide Assurance number is FWA00000078.

 UM policy requires that all projects involving human subjects research be approved by the Institutional Review Board (IRB) when UM faculty, staff, or students are engaged in the research.
 Grant applications for these projects also must show evidence of IRB approval before they are processed by the Office of Research and Creative Scholarship.
 Please contact us if you have any questions about your research.

 In general, an institution is considered engaged in a particular non-exempt human subjects research project when its employees or agents for the purposes of the research project obtain: (1) data about the subjects of the research through intervention or interaction with them; (2) identifiable private information about the subjects of the research; or (3) the informed consent of human subjects for the research.
 See the Federal guidance on engagement.